 Credit card information

-Travellers cheques and credit cards are accepted in most restaurants and shops.
+Traveller’s checks and credit cards are accepted in most restaurants and shops.

 Banking

-Banking hours are Monday-Thursday 8am-2.30pm, and Friday 8am-2pm.
 Banks on the larger islands tend to stay open in the afternoon and some during the evening to offer currency exchange facilities during the tourist season.

 There are no limits on the amount you can take in or out of the country, but the exchange rate is often more favourable in Greece.
 Money changing facilities are present in the majority of towns, although, they are not that readily available off the beaten track.
-Money changing should be done either with cash or by travellers’ cheques.
+Money changing should be done either with cash or by travellers’ checks.

 Shopping